JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-ktor-sqldelight.md

 * [SQLDelight](https://github.com/cashapp/sqldelight) to generate the Kotlin code from SQL queries to create a type-safe database API

-You can find the [template project](https://github.com/kotlin-hands-on/kmm-networking-and-data-storage) as well as the source code of the [final application](https://github.com/kotlin-hands-on/kmm-networking-and-data-storage/tree/final) on the corresponding GitHub repository.
+> You can find the [template project](https://github.com/kotlin-hands-on/kmm-networking-and-data-storage) as well as the
+> source code of the [final application](https://github.com/kotlin-hands-on/kmm-networking-and-data-storage/tree/final) on
+> the corresponding GitHub repository.
+>
+{type="note"}

 ## Before you start